skywodd/skywodd_website_dev/static/README.md

 ---
 ## Purpose

-Store all static ressource files.
+This directory and his sub-directories are used to store all static ressource files.

-Ressource files are splited in four directories :
+Actually ressource files are splited in four directories :

 + css for all cascaded style sheets
 + img for all basic pictures, icons, ...
 + js for all javascript source files